 May 12 1942 was a calm hazy lazy day typical of Plymouth in mid May, the gorse in blossom, the air sweetly scented by the ocean.

-You could like to become one of the distinctive few who own an original Frickers painting?
+You too could become one of the distinctive few who own an original Frickers painting?

-At the time of the attack, unfortunately for the attackers, H. M. Ships Wolverine, Brockelsby and Cleveland were putting to sea.
+Unfortunately for the attackers, H. M. Ships Wolverine, Brockelsby and Cleveland were putting to sea.

 I was able to visit the location several times and discuss the action at length and in detail with author David J B Smith, mostly in the congenial “Kings Arms” at nearby Oreston.

 In this painting of Plymouth Sound you can see a typical convoy in the bay under Jennycliff .